-And if you want to expand into an educational reflection on the passage of time, from four score and seven to seven score and nineteen — the Civil War is more remote from us today than the Revolution was from Lincoln — you can add the picture below of the Gettysburg fields and read Carl Sandburg’s famous poem of remembering and forgetting, “Grass” (1918).
+And if you want to expand into an educational reflection on the passage of time, from four score and seven to eight score — the Civil War is almost twice as remote from us today as the Revolution was from Lincoln — you can add the picture below of the Gettysburg fields and read Carl Sandburg’s famous poem of remembering and forgetting, “Grass” (1918).

 Pile the bodies high at Austerlitz and Waterloo.